 Also, both have fingerprint sensors – the Galaxy S9+'s is on the back, as per usual, while the Galaxy S10+ tucks it under the display using ultrasonic technology.
 That's a more modern, flashy twist, although it doesn't make that much of a different in usage.
 In fact, it can be a little frustrating to find the right spot for your finger when the screen is off, but at least you don't have to lift the phone to activate the screen.

 The Galaxy S9+ might've seemed a bit predictable last year given how other phones were advancing and evolving, but the Galaxy S10+ feels like it's right on the cutting edge.
 The nearly full-face display with the camera cutout looks great, and the handset has a number of other tweaks and additions that make it feel fresh again.

-Will you want to upgrade if you're still using the Galaxy S9+?
-You certainly might, given the significantly refreshed design, although we're not yet convinced that we'd ditch an excellent year-old phone at this point unless you've got a sensible/affordable upgrade plan.
+Should you upgrade if you're still using the Galaxy S9+?
+You certainly might want to, given the significantly refreshed design, although we don't recommend ditching an excellent year-old phone at this point unless you've got a sensible/affordable upgrade plan.

-We do not know the Indian pricing as yet because the device is said to launch in March in India.
-However, the Galaxy S10+'s UK £899 price point isn't that much more than the £869 starting price of the Galaxy S9+, although you can get the S9+ for quite a bit less these days even in India.
-So we might see it priced around the ₹65,000 bracket hopefully.
+The Galaxy S9+'s £899 price point isn't that much more than the £869 starting price of the Galaxy S9+, although you can get the S9+ for quite a bit less these days.